 Trade Union Act 2016

 The Trade Union Act 2016 establishes a new 50% minimum voter turnout threshold for industrial action ballots, while preserving the requirement for there to be a simple majority of votes in favour of industrial action.
 In the "important public services" (transport, health, border security, fire and education), there is an additional requirement that 40% of all those entitled to vote in the ballot must support the industrial action.
-The main provisions in the Act come into effect on 1 March 2017.
+These thresholds apply to any ballot opened on or after 1 March 2017.

 - Trade union balloting rules take effect on 1 March

 - Electronic balloting for industrial action to be independently examined

 - Is it possible to gain an injunction to prevent industrial action?

 - Where employees take strike action, can their employer hire temporary staff to cover their work?